Another Crab's Treasure: Development

 Another Crab's Treasure was announced during a Nintendo Indie World presentation in 2022.
 Aggro Crab showcased the game's Soulslike concept.
 Following the announcement, details about the game emerged throughout 2023.
 Information regarding the core mechanics like the "Shell System" – where discarded trash becomes Kril's customizable armor – and the emphasis on exploration and environmental storytelling were revealed.
 Additionally, the developers confirmed the game's release platforms, including Nintendo Switch, PC, and Xbox One and Series X/S, and PlayStation 5.
 The confirmation of Xbox availability, including its inclusion on Xbox Game Pass on launch day, came in June 2023.
 Aggro Crab announced that the game would be released on April 25, 2024.

 Reception

 Another Crab's Treasure received "generally favorable" reviews from critics according to Metacritic.
+Fellow review aggregator site OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.